How to support your child with exam preparation

 Just like adults, each child is different and will learn better at different times of the day.
 If your child is not a morning person, don’t force them out of bed to start early; as long as they get the work done allow them some freedom of when this is.

 Allow them to choose the times they will revise, but make them aware that they chose the times and should then commit to them.
 At Explore Learning we work on a flexible drop-in system so that families can find the times that suit their child to learn.

 How can I encourage my child without putting pressure on them?

 I recommend reward schemes that focus on time and effort put into revision rather than grades they get at the end.
-That way you are encouraging your child to revise but not overwhelming them with talk of good results.
+That way you are encouraging your child to revise and stay focused but not overwhelming them with talk of good results.

 Remind your child that you’re very proud of them and that the exams are just a chance for them to show off what they know.
 That as long as they put the effort in you know they are doing the best that they can.

 How can I avoid any arguments about revising?